[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 In 2013, our LED manufacturer has changed its LED reference values: instead of a measurement related to 25° C chip temperature it is now referring to 85°C. Therefore, we have also adjusted our values in this year’s measurements to remain comparable.
 This means that the lumen-values may be lower for some lights in spite of the fact that they have actually become15-40% brighter than their predecessors because of improved LED efficiency.
 With a cool wind the real-life values can again be higher than those in the tables.
 Not every manufacturer establishes lumen values under the same conditions and therefore it happens very often that lights that are weaker in reality are given lumen values that are too high.
 This means that lumen values of different brands can often not be compared.
 Only a direct comparison - at least of beam shapes - and if possible in real life conditions is truly valid.

 The LED manufacturer (Cree) has not changed reference values.
 I checked a 2013 datasheet of the XML and 25°C is still the norm.
 The datasheet has curves showing how efficiency drops at higher temperatures, but Cree datasheets had such curves in 2010 too.
 So this is a lie but also, the value-drop by going from 25° to 85° junction temperature does NOT explain the drop in claimed-lumen output of newer lamps versus older ones.
-If looking at for example the E3-pro-StVZO: If running the XP-E R4 at 1.00 A (not enough to produce the then claimed 305 lumen due to optical losses but running the XP-E at a higher current would be outside the specification by Cree!) the output would drop from ca. 307 lumen to ca. 263 lumen (theoretical values from pct.cree.com, actual values may be lower as Cree is often very 'optimistic' in their values, esp. the XP-G produces not what the datasheets promise), while this lamp was measured at 140 lumen at 20km/h by Olaf Schultz (see my review of the E3-pro-StVZO)...
+If looking at for example the E3-pro-StVZO: If running the XP-E R4 at 1.00 A (not enough to produce the then claimed 305 lumen due to optical losses but running the XP-E at a higher current would be outside the specification by Cree!) the output would drop from ca. 307 datasheet-lumen to ca. 263 datasheet-lumen (theoretical values from pct.cree.com, actual values may be lower as Cree is often very 'optimistic' in their values, esp. the XP-G produces not what the datasheets promise), but their top lamps now are only claimed to produce 205 lm which is far lower while the LEDs only got better in the mean time.
+Also such an earlier lamp was measured at only 140 lumen at 20km/h by Olaf Schultz (see my review of the E3-pro-StVZO)...
 So this is another lie by Supernova...

 2014-2-5: Not long ago someone mailed me and wondered about not wanting to review the newer Supernova lamps and my answer in brief is this: The newer ones are definitely better in light output and the beamshape of the cutoff lamps is not bad, but should I put a review on my site which gives advertising to a company that is immoral?
 Their lamps definitely don't perform better than the competition so I don't see the point of doing a review.

 Union 4265/4268: I got a few suggestions to test this as a very cheap reasonably high lux lamp (35 lux).
 Experiences described on a German forum show that these seem to have a very narrow beam shape.
-35 lux doesn't say much except about the maximal intensity.
-How the light is spread out can be very different for the same lux value of course.
-Good cheap headlamps aren't available as far as I know.
-For me the Saferide 40 despite its 40 lux is pretty good in beam shape, somewhat nicer than the H-diver, and both have a wide beam which you really need if you ride on unlit roads...
+35 lux doesn't say much except about the maximal intensity, and thus how far you can see with it (if the beam is fairly even, otherwise it becomes more complicated).
+How the light is spread out on the ground can be very different for the same lux value of course.
+Good cheap headlamps aren't available as far as I know (addition: The Axa Pico 30 is probably the first very cheap fairly good headlamp) For me the Saferide 40 despite its 40 lux is pretty good in beam shape, somewhat nicer than the H-diver, and both have a wide beam which you really need if you ride on unlit roads...
 This is about the cheapest headlamp that I consider to be fairly good.
 With low lux rating lamps there is always an issue of aiming too high without being aware of it, and the Philips and H-diver seem to be least problematical in this respect due to the wide even beam.
 The experiences with the Dosun U1 show again how problematical low lux ratings are (well, more than 10 lux but less than 60-80): They are/will be often pointed too high.
 I'm not sure if this will be an issue with the Union, but I suspect so.

 Axa Nano 50 plus (2012): Has an USB output but most important is the beam shape and this is not very good as has been shown in German magazines and in German language forums.
 What I saw warrants no test from me, as the beam shape is such that you tend to aim too high, more so than with the Trelock LS 885.
 This is bad, and that people don't aim their headlamps correctly is beginning to be a real problem, blinding many other cyclists.
 Addition 2013-9-22: Since the Luxx70plus this lamp is even less interesting as that supercedes it for about the same price.